Opticians held about 74,800 jobs in 2021. The largest employers of opticians were as follows:

 |Offices of optometrists||36,810|

 Opticians employed in retail settings may work evenings and weekends.
 Most opticians work full time, although part-time opportunities also are available.

-Employment of opticians is projected to grow 7 percent from 2018 to 2028, faster than the average for all occupations.
+Employment of opticians is projected to grow 4 percent from 2021 to 2031, about as fast as the average for all occupations.

 Increasing rates of chronic diseases also may increase demand for opticianry services because some diseases, such as diabetes, cause vision problems.
 In addition, opticians will be needed to fill prescriptions for corrective eyewear for people who have eye refraction problems such as myopia and astigmatism.

 For more information about opticians, including certifications and a list of state licensing boards for opticians, visit

 For a list of accredited programs, visit